stnava/RfMRI/README.md

 by running an organization script then a processing script

 ```
+# this script uses wget which you install via homebrew on osx
+# on linux wget is native or its alternative, yum
 ./scripts/download_task_data.sh
 # now process each subject to group space
 homedir=${PWD}